Rear-End Collisions

 • Spinal cord injuries

-• Soft tissue injuries to back, neck, and shoulders
+• Soft tissue injuries to the back, neck, and shoulders

 • Herniated Discs